JayBMX/list-of-demos/README.md

 ## "5 minute" Demos

-If you only have a few minutes to illustrate a core concept, here is a list of "ready to go" demos that are already deployed and don't require any setup ore preparation time.
+Sometimes you only have a few minutes to illustrate a core concept.
+Here is a list of "ready to go" demos that are already deployed and don't require any setup or preparation time.

 Let's start off with **IBM Watson**.
-Here is a link to the Watson Developer Cloud with 20 well documented and already deployed demos: http://www.ibm.com/watson/developercloud/starter-kits.html
+Here is a link to the Watson Developer Cloud with 20 well documented demos: http://www.ibm.com/watson/developercloud/starter-kits.html

 But there are (many) more demos showing off our growing catalog of cognitive services:
  - **Real-time tone analysis**: https://realtime-tone.mybluemix.net